FunkyE9th/Test/docs/mesh.md

 4. Provision nodes, enable Generic On Off Model  and setup a Subscription

-   - Power up all 3 nodes
+   - Now that all nodes are flashed, power up all 3 nodes.

    - Optional: If you are powering the dev kit via the USB1 port, you can monitor debug messages (e.g. See TTL count as message hop from node to node) with a terminal emulator (e.g. Tera Term) set to 115200, N, 8, 1.